-Under the reforms approved in 2008, the Mexican federal government, and eventually all state governments, will adopt many aspects of the adversarial model over the coming years.
-This shift implies many significant changes to the roles of key players and the legal structures that regulate the criminal justice system (See Figure 2).
-The implications for criminal legal procedure include a more abbreviated and less formalized preliminary investigative phase, and a greater reliance on presentation of testimony and evidence during live, public trials that are recorded for subsequent review or appeal.
-The reforms also include several additional innovations.
-Some of these, such as the arraigo, are discussed below.
-Others are intended to promote a more efficient division of labor, relieve congestion and case backlogs, and provide greater checks and balances throughout the process.
-All of these changes will have significant implications for each of the major players in Mexican law enforcement and administration of justice: the defendant, police, judges, prosecutors, defense attorneys, and the victim.
+Under the 2008 reforms, the Mexican federal government, and eventually all state governments, will adopt many aspects of the adversarial model over the coming years.
+This shift implies many significant changes to the roles of key players and the legal structures that regulate the criminal justice system (See Error!
+Reference source not found.).
+The implications for criminal legal procedure include a more abbreviated and less formalized preliminary investigative phase, and a greater reliance on presentation of testimony and evidence during live, public trials that are recorded for subsequent review or appeal.^{xiii} The reforms also include several additional innovations intended to promote a more efficient division of labor, relieve congestion and case backlogs, and provide greater checks and balances throughout the process.
+As noted above, these changes will have significant implications for each of the major players in Mexican law enforcement and administration of justice: the defendant, police, judges, prosecutors, defense attorneys, and the victim.

 First, in keeping with the design of the adversarial model, Mexican judges will now play more of a moderating role during the trial phase, while prosecutors and defense counselors present arguments and evidence in live, recorded, oral hearings.
 An equally important innovation is that the reforms also create special judgeships for different phases of the criminal proceedings, ostensibly promoting an efficient division of labor and fewer conflicts of interest.
 A due process judge, or juez de garantía, will preside over the pre-trial phase (investigation, preliminary hearing, indictment, and plea-bargaining).
-A sentencing judge, or juez de sentencia (also called the oral trial judge, or "juez de jucio oral") will preside over the trial phase, as well as the presentation of oral arguments and the final verdict.
-A sentence implementation judge (juez de ejecución de sentencia) will be charged with ensuring that sentences are properly applied and the terms of agreement for restorative justice (e.g., repayment of damages) are fulfilled.44 As discussed in greater detail below, the creation of the new due process judge is primarily intended to ensure due process prior to the trial phase.
+As discussed in greater detail below, the creation of the new due process judge is primarily intended to ensure due process prior to the trial phase.
+A sentencing judge, or juez de sentencia (also called the juez de jucio oral) will preside over the trial phase, the presentation of oral arguments and the final verdict.
+A sentencing implementation judge (juez de ejecución de sentencia), ensures that sentences are properly applied, and monitors processes of restorative justice (e.g., repayment of damages).^{xiv}

 Meanwhile, the public prosecutor (ministerio público) will lose some of the traditional power vested in that office.
 With the introduction of "probable cause" as a basis for criminal indictment, the preliminary investigation (averiguación previa) is no longer as central to the process.
-This means that the role of the public prosecutor is less decisive in determining the probable guilt of the accused (probable responsible), but also that the public prosecutor has a lower threshold to initiate a charge or arrest (Article 19, Paragraph 1).
-The public prosecutor will still have substantial discretion about whether or not to seek prosecution, under a provision known as "the principle of opportunity" (principio de oportunidad) which allows the prosecutor to strategically weigh his or her decision against the resource limitations and priorities of law enforcement.
+This means that the role of the public prosecutor is less decisive in determining the probable guilt of the accused (probable responsible), but also that the public prosecutor will still have substantial discretion about whether or not to seek prosecution, under a provision known as "the principle of opportunity" (principio de oportunidad) which allows the prosecutor to strategically weigh his or her decision against the resource limitations and priorities facing law enforcement.

 One possible concern, however, is that prosecutors will neglect to take a case for political, personal, or other reasons.
-Hence under Article 20, Section C of the Mexican Constitution, the reforms also allow crime victims to file a criminal motion before a judge in certain cases, with the goal of creating pressure on public prosecutors to investigate important cases.
-The reforms also include privacy protections to conceal the identity of the victim, plaintiff, and witnesses.
-In addition, the reforms mandate a system of reparations for harms resulting from the crime, including an emphasis on the restitution or restoration of damages (reparación de daño), the terms of which can be determined by the due process judge through mediation or other solutions.
+Hence under Article 20, Section C of the Mexican Constitution, the reforms also allow crime victims to file a criminal motion before a judge in certain cases, with the goal of creating pressure on public prosecutors to investigate cases.
+The reforms also include privacy protections to conceal the identity of the victim, plaintiff, and witnesses, and a system of restitution or restoration of damages (reparación de daño) through mediation or other solutions.